slopezpereyra/slopezpereyra.github.io/_posts/2023-03-26-CompNeuro.md

 ## Neuron simulation

-##### Excitatory and inhibitory postsynaptic potentials
+### Excitatory and inhibitory postsynaptic potentials

-The following model was found the suit the experimental data appropriately.
+The following model was found to suit the experimental data appropriately.

 $$
 \begin{align}